This Pride month, we dive into the history, evolution and importance of the rainbow flag.

 - Genderqueer and non-binary flag: designed by Marilyn Roxie in 2011, the genderqueer flag consists of three horizontal stripes - lavender, white and dark chartreuse green.
 These represent androgyny, agender identities, and ‘third identity’ gender, respectively.

-LGBT+ History Month coincides with the 2003 abolition of Section 28 – a controversial clause in the UK’s Local Government Act 1998 that banned the ‘promotion’ of homosexuality in schools.
+In 2003, Section 28 – a controversial clause in the UK’s Local Government Act 1998 that banned the ‘promotion’ of homosexuality in schools – was abolished.

-In the almost 21 years since, there have been significant strides forward, including the legalisation of same-sex marriages in 2014, the implementation of anti-discriminatory laws, and improved representation of LGBT+ individuals across media, sport, politics, and society.
+In the 23 years since, there have been significant strides forward, including the legalisation of same-sex marriages in 2014, the implementation of anti-discriminatory laws, and improved representation of LGBT+ individuals across media, sport, politics, and society.

 It’s been rumoured that one of Baker’s inspirations behind the rainbow flag was the song Over the Rainbow by Judy Garland, herself a massive gay icon.